rdegges/okta.github.io/hugo/content/blog/productionalizing-active-mq.md

 ---
 layout: blog_post
+title: Productionalizing ActiveMQ
 author: matt_loughran
 date: 2015-05-08T00:00:00Z
-tags:
+tags: [activemq, jvm]
-- activemq
-- jvm
-title: Productionalizing ActiveMQ
 ---

 This post describes our odyssey with ActiveMQ, an open-source version of the Java Messaging Service (JMS) API.
 We use ActiveMQ as the message broker among our app servers.